TrustTheVote-Project/VoteTrackerPlus/README.md

 # Overview

-VOTES is a distributed, open-source project aimed at creating public/private, transparent, secure, and accurate elections.
-It is an [election](https://en.wikipedia.org/wiki/Election) and [voting](https://en.wikipedia.org/wiki/Voting) framework delivered as a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) solution.
+__Elevator Pitch:__  VOTES is a distributed, open-source solution that creates transparent, secure, and accurate elections.
+It is an [election](https://en.wikipedia.org/wiki/Election) / [voting](https://en.wikipedia.org/wiki/Voting) cloud based system that allows the voter to validate their ballot and its accurate inclusion in the tally of an election while likewise allowing election officials to validate each ballot and each tally.

-The basic idea is to design a open technology system for elections that can either be adopted by existing election system providers (ESS/Diebold), by public or private agencies during the [RFP](https://en.wikipedia.org/wiki/Request_for_proposal) process, or by anyone wishing to provide election systems (a public agency, an individual, or a high tech start-up).
+The basic idea is to design a open technology system for elections that can either be adopted by existing election system providers ([ESS/Diebold](http://www.essvote.com/about/), [ClearBallot](http://www.clearballot.com/), etc.), by public or private agencies during the [RFP](https://en.wikipedia.org/wiki/Request_for_proposal) process, or by anyone wishing to provide election systems - i.e. a public agency, an individual, or a high tech start-up.
+VOTES is both a self-contained open-source platform as well as a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) offering.

 VOTES is intended to be as compliant as possible with [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology)'s [voting](https://www.nist.gov/itl/voting) efforts (see the [HAVA](https://en.wikipedia.org/wiki/Help_America_Vote_Act) Act).